frmysantana/Swiss_Tournament_Project/README.md

 The files tournament.sql, and tournament.py create a PostgreSQL database and a Python module, respectively, that keeps track of the players and matches in a Swiss-system tournament.
 In this system, players are not eliminated, and matches are between players with as close a win-record as possible.
 Matches are 1-on-1 and the code was written assuming that an even-number of players are involved.
-Lastly, tournament_test.py contains unit tests on the code that one may modify for their own tournaments.
+Lastly, tournament_test.py (given to me by Udacity) contains unit tests on the code that one may modify for their own tournaments.

 ## Needed Software